electronicvisions/brainscales2-demos/fp_sudoku.rst

         %matplotlib inline

-We start by creating a population of neurons satisfying the required number and additionally creating a view for each field to later access them easier
+We start by creating a population with the required number of neurons.
+Additionally, we create a view for each field to facilitate easier access later
 ``pops_collector[row][field][neuron]``

 .. code:: ipython3